How to Remove Write Protection from USB in Windows - Qiling

 Step 3.
 Wait for BitLocker to decrypt on its own.

-After this, with BitLocker off, you can manage data on your USB partition and save new files to it again.
+After turning off BitLocker, you can manage data on your USB partition and save new files to it again.

-Download Deep Data Recovery to recover any lost data during the write protection removal.
+To recover any lost data during the write protection removal, download Deep Data Recovery.

-Step 1: Connect USB flash drive to your computer.
-Launch Deep Data Recovery and select file types that you want to recover.
-Click the "Next" button to start.
+Step 1: Connect a USB flash drive to your computer.
+Launch Deep Data Recovery, then select the file types you want to recover.
+Click "Next" to initiate the process.

 Step 2: Select the USB device.
 Click "Scan" button to start looking for lost files on PC.

-Step 3: When the scan completes, you can apply the "Filter" feature or the click the search box to quickly find the lost files from USB.
+Step 3: After the scan is completed, you can apply the "Filter" feature or click the search box to quickly locate the lost files from the USB drive.

 If you need more data to be recovered, click the "Deep Scan" button.